Fabian12Florin/Driver-Programming/README.md

-# Driver-Programming
+# Driver Programming Repository 🚗💻

-A repository for driver programming assignments and projects
+This repository contains assignments and projects related to driver programming.
+Each homework is stored in its **own branch**.

+## 📂 Repository Structure
+- `main` → Only contains this README file.
+- `registry` → Contains the first project.

+🔥 _Happy coding!_